himanshugarg/himanshugarg.github.io/_posts/2019-06-30-Lost-Forever.md

 On the path to meaning.

 Then comes the night,
-When path goes out of sight,
+The path goes out of sight,
-Forever
+Forever.
 ```